1. Do the small tasks first

 6. Plan your diet and exercise

-Certain foods aid brain power and concentration, while exercise has been shown to have immediate positive effects on mood and mental acuity.
+Certain foods aid brain power and concentration, while exercise has been shown to have immediate positive effects on mood and alertness.
 Making time for exercise and a healthy diet isn’t always easy.
-But remember, taking just twenty minutes to go for a run or plan your meals for the week could be time you get back in increased productivity.
+But remember, taking just 20 minutes to go for a run or cook a healthy lunch could be time you get back in increased productivity.

 7. Take a breath

 If you find yourself feeling overwhelmed, try a simple breathing exercise to clear your mind and reduce stress.
 Find a quiet, comfortable place where you can sit down for a few minutes.
 Breathe deeply in and out, focusing on your breath.
 Your mind will naturally wander, but when it does, bring it back to just thinking about your breath and the sensation as it enters your body